 4 Tips on How to Choose a Caregiver

-When beginning to learn about in-home care services, many people ask me how to choose a caregiver.
-I have lots of thoughts on how to best choose a caregiver, so hope you have plenty of time!
+When beginning to learn about in-home care services in the Greater New York City area, many people ask me how to choose a caregiver.
+I have lots of thoughts on how to best choose a caregiver, so I hope you have plenty of time!
 Just kidding – I am sure you are just as busy and your life just as hectic as mine – so I will be short and to the point and share with you what I have found to be the most important tips as you consider a provider of in-home care services.

 It may surprise you that much of what I focus on here is the soft intangibles of personality.
 I can’t say enough how important these are!
 I hope that you will trust my experience as I have worked with many families across a wide variety of cultural, religious, and socio-economic lines to place great caregivers.
 Here are four helpful pointers that are important in all cases when choosing a caregiver for yourself or your loved one: